hruzgar/ukey-downloader/README.md

 - selenium-wire

 ## 🤝🏻 Contributing
-Contributing is welcome and will be much appreciated.
+Contributions are welcome and will be much appreciated.
 If you know some python you could watch some videos about the Selenium-Framework and help improving the project.
 Thank you!